Division of Marital Property and Debt

 Valuing marital property is a very technical task, but a knowledgeable and experienced family law attorney like Mary can help identify marital and separate property before the division process starts.

-Whether the property is separate or marital, it’s important that you seek legal assistance for your divorce.
+Whether the property is separate or marital, it is important that you seek legal assistance for your divorce.
 The starting point is usually an equal division of marital property before anything else can be put into consideration.

 Not all property that was brought into a marriage as separate property continues to be separate property during the marriage, some property brought into the marriage becomes marital property depending on how it was used.

-When making decisions regarding property division, several considerations need to be kept in mind.
+When making decisions regarding property and debt division, several considerations need to be kept in mind.
 These include:

 - The length of the marriage